Prostatitis

 Chronic bacterial prostatitis manifests with recurrent episodes of infection with or without complete resolution between bouts.
 Symptoms and signs tend to be milder than in acute prostatitis.

-Chronic prostatitis/chronic pelvic pain syndrome typically has pain as the predominant symptom, often including pain with ejaculation.
+Chronic prostatitis/chronic pelvic pain syndrome typically has pain as the predominant symptom, including pain with voiding and with ejaculation.
 The discomfort can be significant and often markedly interferes with quality of life.
 Symptoms of urinary irritation or obstruction also may be present.
 On examination, the prostate may be tender but usually is not boggy or swollen.
 Clinically, inflammatory and noninflammatory types of chronic prostatitis/chronic pelvic pain syndrome are similar.

 Diagnosis of Prostatitis